-4. Hind Boots and Boot and Bandage control.
+3. Hind Boots and Boot and Bandage control.
 (Art 244 & 257 2.6)

-- Check all young horse classes for correct hind boots and fit. - Check all other classes for correct hind boots and fit. - Set up Boot and Bandage Control with all equipment needed in consultation with the President of the Ground Jury and/or Technical Delegate. - A Veterinarian should be notified that Boot and Bandage control is taking place, it is recommended but is not required to be present.
-This should be done in consultation with the President of the Ground Jury and/or Technical Delegate.
+- 1. Check all young horse classes for correct hind boots and fit. - 2.
+Check all other classes for correct hind boots and fit. - Set up Boot and Bandage Control with all equipment needed in consultation with the President of the Ground Jury and/or Technical Delegate.

-5. Horse Inspections and Trot ups.
+4. Horse Inspections and Trot ups.
 (Annex 7)

-- Liaise with President of the Ground Jury as to time and place. - Set up trot up area as per annex 7. - Assist with the running and flow of horses with special attention to Stallions. - Delegate a Steward to accompany and stay with any horse sent to holding box. - Checking each passport or ID is valid and on correct page when handed to vet.
+- 1. Liaise with President of the Ground Jury as to time and place. - 2.
+Set up trot up area as per annex 7. - 3.
+Assist with the running and flow of horses with special attention to Stallions.

-6. Abuse of horse.
+5. Abuse of horse.
 (Art 243 and Art 132 GR)

-- This applies anywhere on the grounds. - Always watch for excessive use of whip, spurs, hands, bit, over schooling. - Looks for signs of blood in mouth, flanks. - Can check under body bandage for spur marks before and after jumping if concerned. - Check for ill-fitting saddlery, tightness of nosebands and all boots on horse. - Check for illegal spurs. - Know the protocol for blood on horses and how to deal with it.
+- 1. This applies anywhere on the grounds. - 2.
+Always watch for excessive use of whip, spurs, hands, bit, over schooling. - Check for ill-fitting saddlery, tightness of nosebands and all boots on horse. - 4.
+Know the protocol for blood on horses and how to deal with it.